Everest Base Camp Packing List for May: What You Really Need (From Local Experts)

 A pair of trekking shoes and sandals are great to relax your feet after the day’s hike.

-These are great while you have spare time where you would like to explore the tea houses in the EBC route.
+These are great while you have spare time where you would like to explore the teahouses in the EBC route.
 Also, for bathroom use and while resting in cafes and restaurants.

 Carry sandals that you can use even with your socks on.
 This is because you do not want to walk barefoot without socks in the cold weather at higher altitudes.

-Hiking Socks: 5-6 pairs of hiking socks
+Hiking Socks: 5 to 6 pairs of hiking socks

 Warm Thermal Socks:1 or 2 pairs of Thermal socks